-The UCA received 21,927 calls from Albertans through the 310-4UCA (310-4822) line during 2022-23, and 2,107 emails to UCAhelps@gov.ab.ca.
+The UCA received 26,269 calls from Albertans through the 310-4UCA (310-4822)during FY 2023-24, and 2,086 emails UCAhelps@gov.ab.ca.
 The majority of calls to the UCA are customers looking for advice and information about their utility situation.
-Mediation Officers provided consumers with a list of retailers and product offers, education about the energy market, and information that will help a customer to make an informed choice about their service.
-Of the total calls and emails, 1,038 provided mediation services.
-These services included investigating concerns raised by consumers and attempts to resolve their concerns through mediation with utility companies.
-The most common reasons for mediation are: billing issues; early exit fees; concerns about billing and customer service; and disconnections for non-payment or non-application.
+Mediation Officers provided consumers with a list of retailers and product offers, education about the energy market, and information that will help a customer to make an informed choice about their utility service providers.
+Of the total calls and emails, provided mediation services. services included investigating concerns raised by consumers and attempts to resolve their concerns through mediation with utility companies.
+The most common reasons for mediation are: billing issues; late bills; concerns about billing and customer service; and disconnections for non-payment or non-application.